NEW Moms Connect

 SEACAP: Social, Emotional, and Academic Competence for Children and Parents

 Since 2013, we have been developing and evaluating a parenting program called SEACAP: Social, Emotional, and Academic Competence for Children and Parents.
-SEACAP promotes young children’s ability to self-regulate through parenting strategies that contribute to children’s positive development.
+SEACAP promotes young children’s self-regulation, as well as social, emotional and behavioral adjustment through parenting strategies that contribute to children’s positive development.
+SEACAP also integrates mindfulness and DBT practices that support parent stress-management, emotion regulation, and well-being to promote both parent and child well-being.
 We collaborated with parents, providers and early learning centers in the development of this program.
-To date, more than 100 families have participated in SEACAP.
+To date, almost 150 families have participated in SEACAP.

-We set out to study the effectiveness of a brief program that focused on enhancing parent behaviors that research shows promote children’s social-emotional competence.
-We were particularly interested in understanding how these practices could improve outcomes for parents and children experiencing adversity, so all children can grow up resilient and thriving, particularly those from families living in a context of low-income or poverty.
+We set out to study the effectiveness of this brief program that focused on enhancing both parent and child well-being.
+We were particularly interested in understanding how SEACAP could improve outcomes for parents and children experiencing stress and adversity, so all children can grow up resilient and thriving, particularly those from families living in a context of low-income or poverty.
 Too often, these families face high levels of stress from experiencing inequity and lack access to the resources and support they need to thrive.

 Project 1, 2, 3, GO!